neilbmclaughlin/neilbmclaughlin.github.io/README.md

 neilbmclaughlin.github.io
 =========================

-Now I'm goig to update the text
+Now I'm going to update the text